vimpunk/mio/README.md

     const int answer_index = rw_mmap.size() / 2;
     rw_mmap[answer_index] = 42;

-    // Don't forget to flush changes to disk, which is NOT done by the destructor for
+    // We can explicitly flush changes to disk, but this is already done by the
-    // more explicit control of this potentially expensive operation. rw_mmap.sync(error);
+    // destructor.
+    rw_mmap.sync(error);
     if (error) { return handle_error(error); }